Flag of North Carolina: Flag statute of 1885

 A former Confederate soldier and adjutant general of North Carolina (18771888), Johnston Jones, introduced the bill which led the state legislature to adopt a new flag in March 1885, to replace the flag that had been adopted on June 22, 1861.
 The red field of the old flag was replaced by a blue field.
 This was the first and only flag formally representing the State of North Carolina as a part of the United States.

-The flag of the state of North Carolina was adopted by statute of the North Carolina General Assembly in 1885.
-It is defined in the general Statute 144-1 as follows:
+The flag of the state of North Carolina was adopted by statute of the North Carolina General Assembly in 1885 and was defined as follows:

 That the flag of North Carolina shall consist of a blue union, containing in the center thereof a white star with the letter "N" in gilt on the left and the letter "C" in gilt on the right of said star, the circle containing the same to be one-third the width of the union.
 The fly of the flag shall consist of two equally proportioned bars; the upper bar to be red, the lower bar to be white; that the length of the bars horizontally shall be equal to the perpendicular length of the union, and the total length of the flag shall be one-third more than its width.
 That above the star in the center of the union there shall be a gilt scroll in semi-circular form, containing in black letters this inscription "May 20th 1775," and that below the star there shall be a similar scroll containing in black letters the inscription: "April 12th 1776".